compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/using_compositeur/browsing.md

 ![Compositeur Digital UX start page - projects](../../img/start-page-projects.jpg)

-1. These projects can be sorted by creation date, last access date, name, or universe type.
+1. These projects can be sorted by creation date, last access date, name, or environment type.
-2. Clicking on "New" drives you to your universes pages.
+2. Clicking on "New" drives you to your environments pages.

 ## Working Page